Skip to main content

 MFA / FIDO Passkeys

-Users can setup and delete a second factor and FIDO Passkeys (Passwordless).
+Users can set up and delete a second factor and FIDO Passkeys (Passwordless).
 Available authenticators are:

 • Time-based one-time password (TOTP) (Which are Authenticator Apps like Google/Microsoft Authenticator, Authy, etc.)